 Weather in Vienna in May

-May is the last spring month in Vienna, offering mild and pleasant weather.
-The average temperature in Vienna in May ranges from 59 to 77 F (15 to 25 C), providing comfortable conditions for exploring the city indoors or outdoors.
+May is the last spring month in Vienna, bringing mild, pleasant weather and a great atmosphere for sightseeing.
+The average temperature in Vienna in May ranges from 50 to 68 F (10 to 20 C), making it comfortable for both indoor and outdoor activities.

 Note: These are just average weather conditions.
-Visit the official Met Office website for a more accurate Vienna May forecast.
+For updated forecasts closer to your travel date, check the official Met Office website.

 What To Wear in Vienna in May

 Vienna welcomes pleasant spring weather in May.
 However, light rain showers are expected throughout the month, so you must pack clothes appropriate for changing weather conditions.
-That’s whether you’re visiting for a 5-day city break in Vienna or planning a two-week self-drive road trip across Austria.
+That’s whether you’re visiting for a 5-day city break in Vienna or planning a two-week self-drive road trip across Austria from Vienna.

 For those wondering how to dress in Vienna in May, here’s a quick list of what type of clothes and other essentials you should bring: